godotengine/godot-docs/learning/features/3d/spatial_material.rst

 ----------------------------------

 Besides the parameters, what defines materials themselves are the colors, textures and channels.
-Godot supports a very extensive list of them (arguably far more than any of the other big game engines).
+Godot supports a very extensive list of them (arguably far more than any of the other prominent game engines).
 They will be described in detail below:

 Albedo
 ~~~~~~